Adrian Zaugg

 Adrian Zaugg (born 4 November 1986) is a South African former race car driver of Dutch descent.
 He was the champion of the 2018 Blancpain GT Series Endurance Cup in the Silver class.

 Racing career

 Single-seaters

 Zaugg made his GP2 Series debut in 2007 when he competed for Arden International alongside Bruno Senna.

 Zaugg competed for A1 Team South Africa in A1 Grand Prix for three seasons between 2006 and 2009.

-In 2010, he returned to GP2 Series, driving for Trident Motorsport.
+In 2010, Zaugg returned to GP2 Series, driving for Trident Motorsport.

 Lamborghini Super Trofeo

 Zaugg competed in four rounds of the 2012 Lamborghini Super Trofeo season with Bonaldi Motorsport.
 He took pole position for the final round at Navarra and held the lead throughout race one to take his maiden win.

 Blancpain Endurance Series

 For 2015, Zaugg joined Grasser Racing Team in the Blancpain Endurance Series, sharing a car with Mirko Bortolotti and Giovanni Venturini.

 After taking a break from racing in 2017 due to health issues, Zaugg raced with Emil Frey Racing in the 2018 Blancpain GT Series alongside Alex Fontana and Mikaël Grenier.